tingfengx/player-one/README.md

 is the same as an not-logged-in user's.
 In particular, the comment input section down below is disabled for admin, just like when the user has not logged in.
 - **For User:** A general user can add comment for games.
-As you can see, there are already three hardcoded comments with lorem ipsum text, and the user can add his/her new comment by typing a new comment message in the text input box and then hitting the `SUBMIT` button below.
+As you can see, there are already four hardcoded comments, and the user can add his/her new comment by typing a new comment message in the text input box and then hitting the `SUBMIT` button below.
 The new comment will be added to the *top* of existing comment list.
 Note: The current policy for these short comments is that it has to be longer than 30 characters (informative) and less than 500 characters (not too long).
 Also, the submitted